zhou-yuxin/kvm-ept-sample/README.md

 This project is aimed to help adopt hybrid memory in Virtual Machine Cloud on Intel platform.
 Imagine a physical server is equipped with both DRAM and NVM, and divided into many virtual machines for sell, and a daemon process is detecting the memory access pattern of each VM instance and migrate hot / cold pages to DRAM / NVM periodically.
 If so, VM customers use hybrid memory transparently, and the VM provider saves money.

 The core of this project is a **easy-to-use kernel module** that provides the capability to sample memory accesses of a KVM instance based on Intel VT-x.
 Although the high-level policy of page temperature estimating and page migration are none of its business, the project as well provides a demo.
 The demo itself is a simple but useful tool to migrate pages of a VM instance.
+See [DEMO 2: kvm_hybridmem](./demo/kvm_hybridmem) for details.

 ## How to load kvm-ept-sample
 Only two steps are required.